kdzwinel/ChromeExtensionsWorkshop/README.md

 <img src="http://i.imgur.com/Fz1xfHz.png" alt="Popup with pollution information" style="width:400px;display:block" />
 	- Pull the pollution data from `http://smogalert.pl/api/stats/krakow-bujaka`
 	- You can (but definitely don't have to) use any libraries/frameworks you wish.
 However, don't use external servers, download all files that you need to your extension folder.
+	- You can debug your popup by right-clicking on the browser action button and choosing "Inspect Popup".
 5. Done!
 If you have extra time left you can polish your extension.
 Check list of possible improvements below.

 ## Links